mbabynames search ✿

 Undine Nicole

-"noble and strong" (Undine) meets "victory of the people" (Nicole).
+"of the waves" (Undine) meets "victory of the people" (Nicole).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Undine Michelle